Darja

 How It Works

 Traditionally, therapy has been verbal and focused on the left, or rational, side of the brain.
 However, the rational mind can only attempt to accurately translate our emotional life into words, and often fails.
 While it can be helpful for some and at the right time, it can also move us away from feelings, sensations and what is really going on inside us.
-This is where a deeper and more authentic healing can take place so that we are able to feel more connected to our true and healthy self and more empowered to change our thoughts, perceptions, behaviour, and experience of life.
+This is where a deeper and more authentic experience and transformation can take place so that we are able to feel more connected to our true self and more empowered to change experience of ourselves and of life.

-The right side of the brain is the emotional brain.
+The right side of the brain is commonly referred to the emotional brain (to simplify).
 It is also home to our creativity and imagination, the foundations of the Expressive Arts Therapy approach.
 By engaging with our creativity in a personal way, therapist and client are able to observe the client's creative process, and the feelings, attitudes, impulses and patterns that come up along the way.
-By exploring and reflecting on these (including where they may come from or how they affect our lives and relationships), the client can learn to acknowledge what arises with acceptance and understanding.
+By exploring and reflecting on these (including where they may come from or how they affect our lives and relationships), the client can learn to acknowledge and understand what arises.
 That is where healing and transformation begin.

-The creative process thus provides the client with endless opportunities to notice how they engage with the different art modalities and try new and more satisfying ways.
-The focus is therefore on the process (a treasure chest of information about us), not on the product.
+The creative process provides the client with endless opportunities to notice how they engage with the different art modalities and try new and more satisfying ways.
+The focus is therefore on the process (a treasure chest of information about us), not on the product (what you create).

 Oli pastel drawing by Darja Milidragovic